A1rPun/nurture/_other/mongo.md

 $ mongo
 ```

-List all DB's
+List databases
 ```
 > show dbs
 ```

-Change to db
+Connect to db
 ```
 > use {database}
 ```

-Show all collectins
+Show all collections
 ```
 > show collections
 ```